isshivam/employee_api/README.md

 * Get Employee
 * Get All Employees
 ___
- I have also provided some extra feature
+ I have also provided some extra feature like
+ * Some validations
+ * and Global Exception Handling